lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 Even though I knew what the more progressive and righteous perspective should be, when it comes down to it, it's hard for to resist the temptation to be cured by technology.
 One time I listened to a panel about birth control and disability, while most of the expert there were talking about the anti-eugenics, which I totally agree.
 Later when it comes to a guest of an ordinary woman with disabilities, she told her story, and just directly express her gratitude that her child is healthy and normal.
 It was actually a little awkward: on one hand for the fight of disabilities right, we need to oppose the idea of eugenics, but on the other hand, it's such a natural thought to want your child to be healthy, especially when family would have to afford all the expenses caused by social barriers.
 I know it's not the "right" way to think, but I couldn't blame that mother.
 Who has the right to force her to undertake all the burden of ideological progress?
 The life of a human being is too short to expect the social change, and not everyone is ready to fight against it, especially when one understand the stubbornness of the norm.
 It's easy to imagine for an era from an omniscient perspective, but hard to carry it out as a person.

 The question of the omniscient perspective also happens on the research level.
 If the current depiction of characters with disabilities and futurescape is not being responsible enough, then what would be a good way to create those movies and novels?
 I again couldn't help imagining myself being the author -- can't write a disabled villain because that's stereotype, can't write a disabled good person because that's super-crip, can't write a normal disabled person because that's ignoring the issue of disabilities; and, after all, how big a responsibility does a writer have to write appropriately, while it's just one novel?
-Or, maybe I am just over thinking about the difficulties of writers, and making up this micro versus macro conflict?

-I am not sure, I need to find out.
+The micro versus macro conflict in fiction is just as confusing as the one in reality.
+I am not sure.
+I need to find out.

 ## Embodied Exploration: *Expect*